 Horror movies often portray them as sinister messengers of doom, but in reality, crows and ravens are extremely intelligent birds with no inclination towards evil.
-Being so intelligent, would these birds make good pets?
-I'll examine this question in more detail below.
-However, the first thing you should understand is crows (and ravens) are wild animals and should not be expected to act like cats, dogs, and other animals that humans have domesticated for generations.
+But, would these birds make good pets?
+The first thing you should understand is crows and ravens are wild animals and should not be expected to act like cats, dogs, and other animals that humans have domesticated for generations.
 This means that properly caring for a crow or raven will, no doubt, be very challenging — especially for the uninitiated.

-Grabbing Food on The Road...Literally
+Grabbing Food on the Road...Literally

 The Care of Corvids

 Ravens and crows are extremely intelligent animals and are very difficult to care for, so the decision to care for a corvid should never be made in haste or for the wrong reasons.
 If you are fascinated by these intelligent birds, you can admire the ones living in your city or if you'd like to have experience helping these birds, you can research opportunities near you to work with corvids.

 Volunteer With an Expert

 Still interested in taking in a crow?
 If so, first try looking into volunteering at a bird rehab society like shelters, sanctuaries and aviaries where orphaned and injured birds are taken.
 At these places, if they are willing to share their expertise and you are able to volunteer, you could learn from proper corvid care from experts.
 In this way, when people bring the injured birds to these shelters, you'll learn firsthand without actually taking sole responsibility.
 Best Friends and Animal Help now are examples of resources that actively help injured animals, including corvids.
 Being a volunteer will expose you to a variety of birds and the more you learn the better you'll be able to understand how to address the needs of various types of our winged friends.